codyheiser/codyheiser.github.io/index.md

 # Overview

-Ph.D.
-Candidate at Vanderbilt University interested in high-dimensional data modeling and integration towards the characterization of colorectal cancer initiation, progression, and microenvironmental co-evolution.
+Ph.D. from Vanderbilt University interested in high-dimensional data modeling and integration towards the characterization of colorectal cancer initiation, progression, and microenvironmental co-evolution.

 #### Links